flxj/platdb/README.md

     case Failure(e) => println(e.getMessage())
     case Success(_) => None
 ```
-For more introduction to the method of set, please refer to [xxxxxxxxxxx]
+For more introduction to the method of set, please refer to [TODO]

 The common operations for KList are as follows
 ```scala